Menu Close

 When are Stair Handrails Required?

-Each flight of stairs having four or more risers must be provided with handrails on not less than one side.
+Each flight of stairs having four or more risers must be provided with handrails on not less than one side per Section R311.7.8.

 When it comes to handrails the code is very specific on this.
 It should provide proper graspability which the code recognizes a Type I and Type II handrail to have.